Special Weather Statement issued for Central Interior, Western Interior by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Bottineau, Burke, Divide, Dunn, McHenry, McKenzie, McLean by NWS
+Special Weather Statement issued for Amelia, Cumberland, Fluvanna, Goochland, Nottoway, Powhatan by NWS

-Effective: 2022-08-20 06:23:00 CDT Expires: 2022-08-20 09:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bottineau; Burke; Divide; Dunn; McHenry; McKenzie; McLean; Mercer; Mountrail; Oliver; Renville; Sheridan; Ward; Williams PATCHY DENSE FOG IN NORTHERN AND CENTRAL NORTH DAKOTA THIS MORNING Patchy dense fog will reduce the visibility to one quarter mile or less across northern and central parts of North Dakota this morning.
-Motorists should be prepared for rapidly changing visibilities, and should use extra caution traveling.
-Use low beam headlights and be extra cautious at intersections and railroad crossings.
-The fog is expected to dissipate by mid to late morning.
+Effective: 2022-08-21 09:46:00 EDT Expires: 2022-08-21 11:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Locally heavy rain will quickly reduce visibility and result in Ponding of water on roadways, standing water in low lying areas, and Minor flooding of creeks, streams, and areas of poor drainage.
+Drivers are urged to slow down and use extra caution to avoid Hydroplaning.
+Target Area: Amelia; Cumberland; Fluvanna; Goochland; Nottoway; Powhatan; Prince Edward Strong thunderstorms will impact portions of Cumberland, southeastern Prince Edward, northwestern Nottoway, southwestern Goochland, Amelia, western Powhatan and Fluvanna Counties through 1130 AM EDT At 1048 AM EDT, Doppler radar was tracking strong thunderstorms along a line extending from near Dillwyn to near Rice to near Green Bay.
+Movement was northeast at 25 mph.
+HAZARD...Winds in excess of 30 mph.
+SOURCE...Radar indicated.
+IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
+Locations impacted include Powhatan, Cumberland, Farmville, Crewe, Amelia Courthouse, Palmyra, Cartersville, Fork Union, Longwood University, Lake Monticello, Burkeville, Columbia, Guinea Mills, Tobaccoville, Trenholm, Morven, Lakeside Village, Macon, Troy and Green Bay.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPH

 weather.gov